Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 But by using data lakes, you can break down data silos and bring data into a single, central repository that is managed by a single team.
 That gives you a single, consistent source of truth.
 Because data can be stored in its raw format, you don’t need to convert it, aggregate it, or filter it before you store it.
 Instead, you can leave that pre-processing to the system that processes it, rather than the system that stores it.

+DATA LAKE FORMATION

+AWS Lake Formation makes it easy to ingest, clean, catalog, transform, and secure your data and make it available for analysis and machine learning.
+Lake Formation gives you a central console where you can discover data sources, set up transformation jobs to move data to an Amazon S3 data lake, remove duplicates and match records, catalog data for access by analytic tools, configure data access and security policies, and audit and control access from AWS analytic and machine learning services